kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 	// CanLeadLease indicates the name of the lease that the candidate may lead CanLeadLease string

-	// Strategy indicates the preferred strategy for the coordinated leader election controller to use.
-	Strategy CoordinatedLeaseStrategy `json:"strategy,omitempty" protobuf:"string,6,opt,name=strategy"`

 	// FIELDS DUPLICATED FROM LEASE

 	// leaseDurationSeconds is a duration that candidates for a lease need